 British Airways 787-10 To Seattle

-Then as of July 1, 2020, British Airways will begin flying the 787-10 on one of their two daily frequencies between London Heathrow and Seattle, replacing a 777-200.
+Also as of August 1, 2020, British Airways will begin flying the 787-10 daily between London Heathrow and Seattle, replacing a Boeing 787-8.
 The route will operate with the following schedule:

-It’s great that these planes will be in a four class configuration, and will feature Club Suites.
+It’s great that these planes are in a four class configuration, and feature Club Suites.
 That being said, overall I still have a preference for the A350-1000 in terms of comfort.